 Solar panels, solar electric, solar photovoltaic, solar PV

 Since PV systems generate electricity based on the amount of sunlight they are receiving, it makes sense that when a shadow is cast on a panel, from either a passing cloud or nearby tree, the power output decreases.
-However, the decrease in power […]
+However, the decrease in power is a lot worse […]

 Dr. James rand is a 30-year solar veteran, president of Core Energy Works, a HeatSpring expert instructor AND a Sustainable Scholar.
 He spoke with us about his professional journey, how the industry has changed, his HeatSpring courses and the future of solar PV.